ncase/blog/src/posts/signal-boosts-aug-2024.md

 * General reminder that straight-up fraud in science is more common than you'd hope.[^fraud-examples]
 * Many of these papers have authors with ties to private pharma companies, so there may be financial pressure to skew the results.
 * [The FDA has issued a warning](https://www.fda.gov/inspections-compliance-enforcement-and-criminal-investigations/warning-letters/salvacion-usa-inc-672252-02132024) against the company that makes my friend's nasal spray (Covixyl).
 But eh, fuck 'em, [FDA kept stalling on cheap Covid self-tests already approved in Europe](https://www.nbcnews.com/health/health-news/rapid-tests-covid-rsv-flu-are-available-europe-stopping-us-rcna64470).
+    * (Update: Why do I trust FDA's "generally recognized as safe" list but not their rejection of Covixyl/European self-tests?
+Upon further reflection... mm, I probably shouldn't.
+My two main mental models: 1) FDA errs too far on side of caution, so they reject lots of safe things, but if they recognize something as safe it likely is.
+Or 2) FDA's just unreliable.
+Either way, Iota-Carrageenan's a seaweed extract & both it and ELAH have been used in food preservation for decades, so it's at least "not worse" than what you're eating daily anyway.)
 * I don't know how easily pathogens can evolve around these treatments, like how pathogens already evolve around vaccines & antibiotics.
 * **There are... shockingly very few papers studying drug-free nasal sprays vs Covid or other respiratory diseases.** This seems like a super important thing to invest more research into, even if just to find out if it really works.
     * (And in general, we really *really* need to "solve airborne pandemics" before something escapes from a CRISPR & bioAI-enhanced bioweapons lab.
 [Germicidal UV](https://en.wikipedia.org/wiki/Ultraviolet_germicidal_irradiation), [far UV-C](https://en.wikipedia.org/wiki/Far-UVC), and [air ventilation/filters/quality](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8146370/) all also seem like relatively-neglected-yet-promising research areas.)